zhumingcheng697/NYU-Dining/README.md

     2. can be parsed as XML
     3. contains data for any dining locations, and if so, for how many

+3. Check if the production or development NYU Mobile dining website:
+    1. can be loaded from the server
+    2. can be parsed as HTML
+    3. contains data for any dining locations, and if so, for how many

-3. Check if each dining location:
+4. Check if each dining location in `locations.json`:
-    1. has field `open`, and if so, is it set to `true` or `false`
+    - has field `open`, and if so, is it set to `true` or `false`
-    2. has field `schedules`, and if so, how many schedules are there
+    - has field `schedules`, and if so, how many schedules are there
+    - has a match in `locations.xml`, and if so, if that match:
-    3. has field `menuURL`, and if so, if the JSON file at that URL:
+        - has field `menuURL`, and if so, if the JSON file at that URL:
             1. can be loaded from the S3 bucket
             2. can be parsed as JSON
             3. has field `menus`, and if so, how many menus are there
+    - has a match on the production or development NYU Mobile dining website

+5. Check if any dining locations in `locations.xml` do not have a match in `locations.json`

+6. Check if any dining locations on the production or development NYU Mobile dining website do not have a match in `locations.json`

+## Definitions of Location Statuses

+- `PASSED` - This dining location passed **all tests**, meaning that it:
+    - has a match in `locations.json`
+    - has a match in `locations.xml`
+    - has a valid menu
+    - has a match on the production or development NYU Mobile dining website

+ - `* XML Error *` - This dining location failed the **XML test**, meaning that it:
+    - has a match in `locations.json`
+    - does **not** have a match in `locations.xml`

+ - `* Menu Error *` - This dining location failed the **menu test**, meaning that it:
+    - has a match in `locations.json`
+    - has a match in `locations.xml`
+    - does **not** have a valid menu

+ - `* Site Error *` - This dining location failed the **site test**, meaning that it:
+    - has a match in `locations.json`
+    - does **not** have a match on the production or development NYU Mobile dining website

+ - `* XML Excess *` - This dining location failed the **XML-excess test**, meaning that it:
+    - has a match in `locations.xml`
+    - does **not** have a match in `locations.json`

+ - `* Site Excess *` - This dining location failed the **site-excess test**, meaning that it:
+    - has a match on the production or development NYU Mobile dining website
+    - does **not** have a match in `locations.json`